 Where a tachograph is fitted to a vehicle subject to the domestic rules but is not used to produce a legally required record, the operator and driver should nevertheless ensure that the tachograph is properly calibrated and sealed.
 The tachograph does not have to be recalibrated provided the seals remain intact and the vehicle remains out of scope of the EU rules.

 Some groups are exempt from requirements to keep records under domestic rules on drivers’ hours.

-Follow the flowchart below to determine whether you must keep records.
+Follow the flowchart below to determine whether records must be kept.

 The GB domestic rules are relaxed in cases where immediate preventative action is needed to avoid:

 - danger to the life or health of people or animals

 - serious interruption of essential public services (gas, water, electricity or drainage), of electronic communications or postal services, or in the use of roads, railways, ports or airports